GBouffard/CV/README.md

 ***

-### Additional Skills:
+### Additional Coding Skills:

-- **Agile methodology**: I follow its principle and start by building a MVP for every project.
-I then apply the same for additional features; They are only added one-step-at-a-time.
+- **Agile methodology**: I follow its principle and start by building a MVP for every project; the same applies for any additional features: they are only added one-step-at-a-time.

-- **TDD addiction**: I do not write single line of code before I have written in English the behaviors that I expect my classes to have (or not to have).
-Once I'm happy with how I want the MVP to behave, I start coding.
+- **TDD addiction**: I do not write single line of code before I have drawn on paper a diagram and written in English the behaviors that I expect classes/models to have (or not to have).
+Only once I'm happy with the design and tests, I start coding.

-- **Proactive and Autonomous learning**: While I don't have a job (and also when I will have one), I want to keep learning.
-A the moment, I'm focussed on cementing my knowledge around Javascript and Ruby.
-Once I will feel that  I have gone as far as I can go on these 2 on my own, I am planning to learn other languages such as Java, Swift and Python.
+- **Proactive and autonomous learning**: learning is a lifelong process.
+I want to keep it at, whether I'm employed or not.
+A the moment, I'm focussed on cementing my knowledge around Javascript and Ruby, but once I will feel that I have gone as far as I can go on my own, I intend to look at other languages such as Java, Swift and Python.

-- **Teamwork and Pair-programming**: I find it pretty easy to get along with my peers and the software development community.
-I especially like solving problems as a team or while pair-programming because it's a great feeling to share; and also the occasion to high-five everyone in the team because 'we did it'.
+- **Teamwork and pair-programming**: I find it pretty easy to get along with other coders and the software development community.
+It's as if we're all born with an extra cool gene.
+I especially like solving problems as a team: it's a great feeling to share and also the occasion to high-five everyone in the team when it happens :)

-- **Debugging & Problem solving**: I have learnt how to use some tricks to solve issues as well as enhance my Google search skills to find relevant solutions to the problems that I faced.
+- **Debugging & problem solving**: I have learnt how to debug in Javascript and in ruby as well as improve my Google search skills.

-- ** Meeting deadlines and work under pressure**: I was already doing in my previous jobs.
-I'm still doing it when it comes to a coding challenge.
-We had some at Makers Academy every week; I never missed a single submission deadline.
+- **Meeting deadlines and work under pressure**: I was already doing these my previous jobs and nothing has changed as a coder.
+At Makers Academy, we had coding challenges every week; I never missed a single submission deadline.

-- **Clean and effective code**: I often refactor my code, work on indentation and follow the DRY and YAGNI rules.
-In the future, I know that it will also make it easier for other developers who will be working with me to receive clean code; also probably better for my own reputation.
+- **Well-written code**: I try to keep my code as clean as possible; I refactor, indent, follow style guides and respect the DRY and YAGNI rules.
+I'm aware that a clean code will make life easier for my future teammates; it will also be a good thing for my own reputation within the coding community.

-- **Creativity**: I'm bringing loads of design, artistic and clients-focused ideas to a project.
-The final team project that I worked on, at makers Academy was actually one of my ideas that I pitched.
-I'm also the lead singer in a rock band, which has nothing to do with coding, but I'm the main songwriter; my audio-creativity may not be that bad on that side either as we managed to get a semi-partnership with Universal Music and release some songs with them.
+- **Creativity**: I'm known by many for being very creative ideas; I often come up with design, artistic and clients-focused ideas.
+The final team project that I worked on, at makers Academy was actually one of my pitched ideas.
+I'm also the lead singer and main songwriter in a London-based rock band; not that it has anything to do with coding but we managed to get a semi-partnership with Universal Music so it shows that I'm creative in multiple domains.

-- **Fun and good sence of humour**: According to what people say about me, I have some.
-I think that it's very important and it's so much easier to work with someone who's fun and entertaining; not as important as smart and efficient but it's a great bonus.
+- **Fun and good sence of humour**: I'm said to be pretty fun to be around.
+I think that it's very important and it's so much easier to work with someone who's fun and entertaining; not as important as smart and efficient but still a great bonus.

 ### Languages skills:
+French (mother tongue)
+English (Fluent)
-French (mother tongue), English (Fluent), Spanish (intermediate).
+Spanish (intermediate).

 ***

 ### Education

-**Makers Academy** (March 2015 to June 2015) * *
+**Makers Academy** (March 2015 to June 2015)
+Subjects studied:
 - OOP, TDD, SOLID, MVC
 - Git
 - Ruby, Rails, Sinatra